ViktorShev/DiscordShrinker/README.md

 2. Move the `DiscordShrinker` folder to the root of your C: drive.

-5. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script.
+5. Double click on the `register_right_click_option.reg` file to set up an option on the Windows right-click menu in order to use this script

 # Usage guide: